jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.1 JBoss BRMS 6.1 with demo rule project to deploy as Realtime Decision Server and Red Hat Container install option.

 - v1.0 JBoss BRMS 6.1 with demo rule project to deploy as Realtime Decision Server